itzalak/obsidian-template/README.md

 * Create zettlekasten style scratch notes based on [scratch](/templates/scratch-template.md) template, when note is definitive it becomes a zettlekasten, and it is moved to `notes/zettlekasten`
-* Write down and maintain a list project ideas via [idea](/templates/idea-template.md) template under `notes/project` directory
+* Write down and maintain a list project ideas, tasks, meeting notes, diagrams, etc, via templates.
+Details in the [[backlog/README|backlog readme]] - example notes exist under backlog directories for saving project views configuration.
-* Maintain a ongoing working journal with sprints, tasks, diagrams and meetings using specific templates and excalidraw
-* Curate important snippets like commands cheatsheets and dictionary under `notes` directory
+* Curate important snippets like commands cheatsheets and cookbook actions under `notes` directory
-* Configuration and template should be usable as markdown files outside of obsidian (this might conflict with templater scripts!)
+* Configuration and template should be usable as markdown files outside of obsidian (TODO)

 ### Obsidian exclusive